chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

      [x] Update correctly handles bad lie entity
      [x] Update correctly handles rejecting wrong lie update

-My advice: stick to using the optional message argument, but TestDox is a great option if your tests haven't been following my advice.
-At least you will know what test in particular is reporting failures.
+TestDox simply gives you a human-readable list of the tests that have run.
+PHPUnit will still tell you what tests failed, but the TestDox version just might make it easier.

 ## Configuring Run Time Options
-If you run '*phpunit --help*' from the command line, you will see a ridiculous number of options that are available to you.
+If you run `phpunit --help` from the command line, you will see a ridiculous number of options that are available to you.
 Some of them are useful, others seem to be in there because the author was looking for compatibility with existing tools.
 Here are the ones that I have found most useful.

-### Logging Options
-If you are using PHPUnit in conjunction with a continuous integration solution like [Jenkins-CI](http://www.jenkins-ci.org) then you should use the *--log-junit optional/path/to/file* switch.

-By spitting out logs in JUnit's XML format you make it easier for Jenkins plugins to grab that data and do something useful with it.

 ### Code Coverage Options
 Code coverage reports are a tool you can use to figure out how much